A not-so-strange term coming from somewhere: Introduction

 \end{theorem}

 Actually, we can prove a convergence result in a more general, abstract framework (see Theorem~\ref{th:strange_term} below), and obtain an ``abstract'' convergence rate (Proposition~\ref{prop:abstractrate}) along the lines of~\cite[Th\'eor\`eme~1.1]{KacimiMurat}.
-When the holes are spherical, i.e.~$D = B^n$, the minimisation problem~\eqref{model_lambda*} can be solved explicitly, thus obtaining an explicit formula for the ```strange term'' in~\eqref{hom_eq}:
+Theorem~\ref{th:mainintro} extends to the case of $\eps$-dependent source terms~$f_\eps\in L^2(\Omega)$ and~$g_\eps\in C^0(\overline{\Omega})$ in the right-hand side of~\eqref{main_eq}, so long as~$f_\eps\rightharpoonup f$ weakly in~$L^2(\Omega)$ and~$g_\eps\to g$ uniformly (see Remark~\ref{rk:f_eps} below).
+When the holes are spherical, i.e.~$D = B^n$, the minimisation problem~\eqref{model_lambda*} leading to a formula for the ``(not so) strange term'' in~\eqref{hom_eq}: